 You’ll want to stay on top of your website’s metrics by analyzing your SEO content to find out what is working and what isn’t.
 Just like business changes seasonally, so will your SEO keywords.
 You’ll want to check back to see what’s driving conversions and focus more content around those topics.

-Successful engagement metrics may be pageviews, backlinks, comments, social media shares, or conversion rates.
-There are some of the many possible key performance indicators (KPIs).
+Successful engagement metrics may include page views, backlinks, comments, social media shares, or conversion rates.
+These are some of the many possible key performance indicators (KPIs).

 Your website’s SEO content analysis should have two main goals:

 - To understand your successes and repeat those strategies.
 Look for patterns that develop in your key performance metrics.
 Is your audience engaging with your videos regularly?
 Then give them what they want!
 Aim to adjust your editorial calendar as you go forward.
 Then you’ll be able to focus the most time and effort on SEO content that resonates with your target audience.

 - To free up more time for updating and improving your other SEO content.
 You may have tried to optimize one of your articles for a particular keyword, but it’s still receiving more traffic for a variation of that keyword.
 It’s helpful to go back and optimize it again, according to the desired keyword.